syncfusion-content/xamarin-docs/Xamarin/ListView/Selection.md

 {% endhighlight %}
 {% endtabs %}

-N> SfListView.SelectedItems property type is of type ObservableCollection<Object> and you should use generic type as object for collection type.
+N> SfListView.SelectedItems property type is of type ObservableCollection<Object>.
+So, you should use generic type as an object for ViewModel binding in the collection property type.

 {% tabs %}
 {% highlight xaml %}